 Additional parties that purely work on a commissioned basis should be included in the budget of one of the PIHC partners.
 Additional parties that are closely involved in the research project need to sign the project collaboration agreement with the related rights and obligations.

-Research proposals should be submitted in the web application, that you will find on this page after the matchmaking event on September 10, 2019.
-Please use the PIHC Proposal 2019 Format for your research proposal and the PIHC Financial Plan 2019 Format for your financial plan (see below).
+Research proposals should be submitted in the web application, that you will find on this page after the Matchmaking event on September 8, 2020.
+Please use the PIHC Proposal 2020 Format for your research proposal and the PIHC Financial Plan 2020 Format for your financial plan (will be updated soon).
 To submit a Dutch proposal use the Dutch formats.
 A Dutch and English title, keywords and public summary will be included in all proposals.

 - Innovative project on the cutting edge of medicine and technology;

 - The project is a collaborative effort of at least a researcher of the UT or Saxion and a medical professional of MST, ZGT or Deventer Hospital;

 - The project answers a clear clinical need;

 - The project is technically-scientifically challenging and has an impact on healthcare;